OB-lab/James_et_al._2021-MBE/README.md

 ## Running fastsimcoal

-Running ```fastsimcoal``` is easy if the three input files are well formatted.
+Running ```fastsimcoal2``` is easy if the three input files are well formatted.
 All the files should be in the same directory from where the command is invoked.

 ```
 fsc26 -t D00_H00.tpl -n100000 -m -e D00_H00.est -M -L60 -c10 -q